How to Make a Gluten-Free Apple Cake

 How many chopped apples make a cup?

-If you are using medium-sized apples, one apple with the peel removed, decored and chopped should equal 1 cup of apple.
-If you are using a small apple, the small apple should equal 1/2ย cup of chopped apple.
+If you are using medium-sized apples, one apple with the peel removed, decored, and chopped should equal 1 cup of apple.
+If you are using a small apple, it should equal 1/2 cup of chopped apple.

-This gluten free apple cake is naturally nut-free, but if you want to add chopped nuts, I recommend using pecans or walnuts.
+This gluten-free apple cake is naturally nut-free, but if you’d like to add chopped nuts, I recommend using pecans or walnuts.

-How do you store this gluten free apple cake?
+How do I store this gluten free apple cake?

 This apple cake will last 2-3 days in your refrigerator.
 If your family doesn’t eat it sooner, store it in an airtight container!